-- 1. Children 0-12 months of age with family income from 194% up to and including 210% of the federal poverty income level; - 2.
-Children 13 months 5 years of age with family income from 141% up to and including 210% of the federal poverty income level; and - 3.
-Children 6-18 years of age with family income from 107% up to and including 133% of the federal poverty income level. - 4.1.
+- 1. Children 0 12 months of age with family income from 194% up to and including 2110% of the federal poverty income level; - 2.
+Children 13 months -5 years of age with family income from 141% up to and including 2110% of the federal poverty income level; and - 3.
+Children 6-18 years of age with family income from 107% up to and including 133 211% of the federal poverty income level. - 4.1.
 Separate Program Check all standards that will apply to the State plan.
 (42CFR 457.305(a) and 457.320(a)) - 4.1.0 Describe how the State meets the citizenship verification requirements.
 Include whether or not State has opted to use SSA verification option.

-North Carolina has been conducting a daily, automated match with social security numbers provided on joint Medicaid and NC Health Choice eligibility applications since January of 2010.
+North Carolina has been conducting a daily, automated match with social security numbers provided on a joint-Medicaid and NC Medicaid for Infants and Children eligibility applications since January of 2010.
 If an applicant claims to be a U.S. citizen, the DSS sends the Social Security number to the Social Security Administration (SSA) for a citizenship match.
-The average response time for a match through the SSA 22 is 24 to 48 hours.
+The average response time for a match through the SSA is 22 is 24 to 48 hours real time.